The scary truth is that when done badly, most digital marketing strategies can only wreak havoc and (gasp!) waste precious marketing budgets.

 Photo Credit: flickr

-One of our favorite things we do at our agency is participate in various Twitter chats to share tips and insights with other experts in our industry.
+One of our favorite things is participating in various Twitter chats to share tips and insights with other experts in our industry.
 In particular, we regularly join in on the weekly #SEOchat.

 If we’ve learned anything from AMC’s The Walking Dead, it’s that Rick and his crew have, for the most part, stuck it out through thick and thin.
 Not to mention Rick Grimes is the perfect subject for “Walking Dad Jokes.”